Last Updated on February 11, 2020

 Setup your goals

 Decide what are the desired outcomes of your blog content?
-You may want to setup yourself as an a>Setup your goalsthe reasons are varied.
+You may want to setup yourself as an author or just trying to sell anything, the reasons are varied.

 Identifying the goal will help you decide how to proceed with the content planning.
 And it is always better to decide the goals in the start; because once your blog is a little established, you may have problems switching on later.